5.1 Identify reasons for: • special dietary requirements • keeping and sharing coherent records with regard to special dietary requirements

 • Organic Foods: Some parents prefer their children to eat organic foods, avoiding processed foods and artificial additives.

-Recording and sharing information about special dietary requirements is crucial.
+Recording and sharing information about special dietary requirements is essential.
 This ensures consistency and safety.

 Health and Safety